How to Find Declining Content in Google Search Console

 Can GSC tell me why a page declined?

-GSC shows symptoms such as fewer impressions, lower CTR, and position changes.
-It does not explain page-level content gaps.
-Use the data to choose URLs, then audit the page itself.
+GSC shows symptoms such as fewer impressions, lower CTR, and average position changes.
+It does not inspect paragraph quality, source gaps, FAQs, or internal links.
+Use GSC to choose URLs, then audit the page itself.

 How much data do I need before refreshing a page?